The Celtic goddess Brigid was the goddess of hearth and home. Therefore baking bread for Imbolc would be a traditional Imbolc activity.

 The Brigid cross acts as a talisman of protection for your home.
 It can also be used as an Imbolc altar decoration too.
 They are traditionally made from reeds but there are lots of alternative ways to make them if you can not get hold of any.
 I really like this tutorial from Colorful Crafts as it has really easy step by step instructions.

 Spring clean your home

 Imbolc is a time for purification and putting plans into action so you can see where the term ‘spring cleaning’ comes from.
-Give your home a good clear out and you could even give your home a cleanse at the same time with a smudge stick or some sage.
+Give your home a good clear out and you could even give your home a cleanse at the same time by burning some sage.

 Make Brigid cakes

 Again, Pinterest has been a treasure trove of information and I found recipes for Brigid cakes.
 They seem to be an oaty bread, I have never seen anything like them before.

 Scottish oatcakes are a popular choice to make at Imbolc too, as Brigid was known for being a fan of oats.